acciptris/percolation-model/README.md

 The file `create-data.py` creates the data using the model and creates `data.csv`.

 `notebook.ipynb` is used to for analysis of `data.csv`.

+Finally the threshold probability is found to be 0.59241956, with a standard deviation of 0.026125203.